MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

 **The estimated time to complete the lab is 45 minutes.**

-In this lab you will create measures with DAX expressions involving filter context manipulation.
+In this lab, you'll create measures with DAX expressions involving filter context manipulation.

 In this lab you learn how to: